What Salary Can Someone With a Master's in Education Administration Expect?

 You can also save money by attending a local public university that offers in-state tuition rather than an expensive private institution.
 Michigan State University, the seventh-ranked school in the nation for education administration, costs the average Michigan student $14,144 per year in tuition to attend full-time.
 For out-of-state students, that number climbs to $27,792.

-There are quite a few state schools on US News & World Report's list of best education administration programs, including:
+There are quite a few state institutions on US News & World Report‘s list of best education administration programs, including:

-ROI is heavily dependent on the job you get after school, but betting on an education administration degree isn't a bad idea, especially if you can reduce costs.
+ROI depends on the job you get after school, but betting on an education administration degree isn’t a bad idea, especially if you can reduce costs.

 __What high-paying jobs can a master's in education administration lead to? __